Commercial Hardscaping in Maryland, Virginia & DC

 - Stone stairways

 Landscaping requires an approach that’s part art, part science.
 As with most major commercial projects, it’s a best practice to design and plan a commercial hardscaping project beforehand to ensure the best result possible.
 Here are some core principles of hardscape design that you can hire a professional landscaper to implement on your business property.

 - Coordinate the Style: As mentioned, it’s important to ensure that the style and design elements of the hardscape are an extension of the building itself.
 This means you’ll want to choose hardscape design elements that complement the architectural style of the building and create an overall cohesive look.

-- Design for Size: You may be inspired by large commercial hardscape projects that present many different elements, features and sections.
+- Design for Size: You may be inspired by large commercial hardscape projects that present many different elements, features, and sections.
 But if your property is small, you need to be realistic about the size of the project.
-A professional landscaper can look at your property as it currently exists and maximize it for its usable space.
+A professional landscaper can look at your property as it currently exists and maximize its usable space.

 - Mix and Match Textures: After all the initial hardscape planning is finalized, landscape designers can then begin planning the aesthetic part.
 Professionals will consider the unique property and determine the best types of textures for the landscape.
 Using a mix of soft elements like wood can contrast nicely against harsher materials like metal or slate.

 - Use Patterns and Color: One of the most impressive hardscape features is a patio or driveway displaying a pattern or artistic design.
 Concrete or brick pavers are units used for driveways, patios, or even retaining walls.
 You can have them assembled in different ways to create elegant and intriguing patterns.
 You can also buy them in different colors and shapes.
 Then they interlock together to create any design imaginably.
 These patterns can represent your brand colors or logo or simply an elegant design that reflects your building’s style.